TynanSylvester/TyD/Proposal - patches.md

 ## Node paths

-A node path is a sequence of *path actions*, each of which moves the selection to a new node in some way relative to the currently selected node.

-There is always exactly one node selected.
-Initially, the selected node is the "invisible root", which is the anonymous, implied parent of all the root nodes.
+A node path is a sequence of *path actions*, each of which changes which nodes are selected.
+At any given step in the path, one or more nodes can be selected.
+Initially, the "invisible root" node is selected.
+This is the anonymous, implied table parent of all root nodes.

 The path actions are:

-* `/CHILDNAME`: Select the first child of the current node with a given name.
+* `/CHILDNAME`: From each selected node, select all children with a given name.
+This only works for tables.
-* `@INDEX`: Select the child of the current node at index `INDEX`.
+* `@INDEX`: From each selected node, select child at index `INDEX`.
 If `INDEX` is negative, it counts backwards from the last child node; -1 is the last list element. `-0` is accepted as an index after the last child node and can be used for insertions operations.
 This works for both lists and tables.
-* `(GRANDCHILDNAME "VALUE")`: Select the first child of the current node which itself has a string child with the given name and value.
+* `/GRANDCHILDNAME="VALUE"`: From each selected node, select all children which themselves have a string child named `GRANDCHILDNAME` with value `VALUE`.
 Quotation marks are required around the value.
+* `:CHILDNAME="VALUE"`: Filter selected nodes down to those with a string child named `CHILDNAME` with value `VALUE`.

 ## Operations

-After you select a node using a path, you want to transform it somehow.
+After you select a set of nodes, you want to transform it somehow.
 These are the operations that can change the selected node.

-* `> NEW_VALUE`: Replace the selected node's value with `NEW_VALUE`.
-This can change the new type.
+* `> NEW_VALUE`: Replace all selected nodes' values with `NEW_VALUE`.
+Value can be a string, null, table, or list, so this operation can change the selected nodes to a new type of node.
-* `^ NEW_NODE`: Insert `NEW_NODE` before the selected node, as a child of its parent.
+* `^ NEW_NODE`: Insert `NEW_NODE` before all selected nodes, as a child of its parent.
-* `~`: Delete selected node.
+* `~`: Delete selected nodes.

 ## Examples

+    # Select all nodes named "PlantDef", and change their children named "flammability" to have a value of 0.85
+    /PlantDef/flammability > 0.85

-    # Select the node with a child node named "id" with value "Wheat" and replace its growSpeed
+    # Select all nodes named PlantDef with child string "id" of value "Wheat" and replace their "growSpeed" values
-    (id "Wheat")/growSpeed > 5
+    /PlantDef:id="Wheat"/growSpeed > 5

-    # Select the second of the Goblin's attacks and change its label to "Crush face"
+    # Select the second of all Goblins' attacks and change their labels to "Crush face"
     /Goblin/attacks@2/label > "Crush face"

-    # Select whichever of the Goblin's attacks has the label "Facecrush" and change its label to "Crush face"
+    # Select any of any Goblins' attacks which have the label "Facecrush", and change their labels to "Crush face"
     /Goblin/attacks(label "Facecrush")/label > "Crush face"

     /Goblin/attacks@0  ^ {...}  # Insert new node before index 0 (the first entry)